 determine concentration of substances in the blood.

 The hypothalamus functions as a type of thermostat for the body.
-It sets a desired body temperature, and stimulates either heat production and retention to raise the blood temperature to a higher level, or sweating and vasodilation to cool the blood to a lower temperature.
+It sets a desired body temperature and stimulates either heat production and retention to raise the blood temperature to a higher level, or sweating and vasodilation to cool the blood to a lower temperature.
 All fevers result from a raised setting in the hypothalamus; elevated body temperatures due to any other cause are classified as hyperthermia.
-Rarely, direct damage to the hypothalamus, such as from a stroke, will cause a fever; this is sometimes called a hypothalamic fever.
-However, it is more common for such damage to cause abnormally low body temperatures.
+Rarely, direct damage to the hypothalamus such as from a stroke causes a fever; this is sometimes called a hypothalamic fever.
+However, such damage more commonly causes abnormally low body temperatures.